 about your options.
 They may give you a sedative to help relax.
 In extreme

 cases, your doctor may opt for an “open” MRI where the machine is not

 How a Knee MRI Is Performed

-If you are using a contrast dye, an intravenous (IV) line will be inserted into your arm.
-This will inject dye into your bloodstream.
+line will be inserted into your arm to inject the dye into your bloodstream.